AppertaFoundation/oe_installer/README.md

 ```
 1. Install Vagrant, VirtualBox and Git, following default install instructions from the above links.
+    1.1 When installing git, choose to use bash tools, not the default Windows command prompt
 2. From an administrative command prompt window, change to your root directory.
     Run: cd c:\
 3. Clone OpenEyes/oe_installer.